Kevin-lkw/Wiki2-nanoGPT/README.md

 ```
 python train.py config/finetune_wikitext2.py
 ```
 The config file contains the hyperparameters for the fine-tuning.
 The model is initialized from the GPT-2 checkpoint with 124M parameters.
-The fine-tuning takes about 10 minutes on a single GPU.
+The fine-tuning takes about 2 minutes on a single V100 GPU.
 The best checkpoint is saved in the `out_dir` directory.

 ## perplexity
 To calculate the perplexity of a text, run the following command:
 ```
 python ppl.py eval_ppl_wiki.py
 ```
 The config file contains the hyperparameters for the perplexity calculation.
 We use sliding windows to calculate the perplexity of the text.
 We use a stride of 128 and a window size of 1024.
 The perplexity is calculated on the test set of Wikitext-2.
-The perplexity is calculated on a single GPU.
+The perplexity takes about 2~3 minutes on a single V100 GPU.

 # nanoGPT